Sean054/rubber-hose-weather-app/README.md

 # Rubber Hose Weather App 🌞🌙
+(This is my very first project and first time making it public, any feedback and advice would be awesome!
+Thank You!)

 A vintage cartoon-style weather application featuring animated sun and moon elements that move across the sky based on real-time data.